jomerbiason/curriculum-vitae/README.md

 # Canvas Rendering

-Three independent canvas layers are used.
+Multiple independent canvas layers are used.

 ## Stars Canvas